symsoph/symsoph/README.md

 <!-- banner -->

-🌠 I'm a multi-faceted software engineer with extensive experience and passion for full-stack and game development.

-🌊 I enjoy exploring the intersection of art and technology from machine learning to computer graphics.
+🌠 I'm a multi-faceted software engineer with extensive experience and passion for exploring the intersection of art and technology.

 ## 🛠 Tech Stack